 Does St Mary’s RC Primary School have facilities for children with physical disabilities?

 St Mary’s is a barrier free school.
 Access to all areas of learning within the physical environment is on one level with no elevations or steps.

 Preparing for the Future Teaching and Learning at St Mary's

 At St. Mary’s RC Primary School we welcome everybody into our community.
-We believe that our community should reflect God’s wish that every child is welcomed and should be provided with the opportunity to achieve his or her full potential.
-Every pupil at St. Mary’s has the opportunity to follow all National Curriculum subjects.
+We believe that our community should reflect God’s wish that every child is welcomed and help the children with SEND who attend St. Mary’s have the best possible start in life and to achieve their potential Every pupil at St. Mary’s has the opportunity to follow all National Curriculum subjects.
 We are committed to narrowing the attainment gap between SEND and non-SEND pupils.

 Where possible, we identify children who have Additional Educational Special Needs according to the following definition-

 - A learning difficulty i.e. a significantly greater difficulty in learning than the majority of children of the same age, or a disability which makes it difficult to use the educational facilities generally provided;